marsbroshok/mlops-labs/workshops/kfp-caip-sklearn/lab-13-kfp-cicd/README.md

 Follow the instructor who will walk you through the lab.
 The high level summary of the lab exercises is as follows.

-###  Authoring the CI/CD workflow that builds and deploys a KFP  pipeline

-In this exercise you walk-through authoring a **Cloud Build** CI/CD workflow that automatically builds and deploys a KFP pipeline.

-Review the `cloudbuild.yaml` file to understand how the CI/CD workflow is implemented and how environment specific settings are abstracted using **Cloud Build** variables.

-The CI/CD workflow automates the steps you walked through manually during `lab-12-kfp-pipeline`:
-1. Builds the trainer image
-1. Builds the base image for custom components
-1. Compiles the pipeline
-1. Uploads the pipeline to the KFP environment
-1. Pushes the trainer and base images to your project's **Container Registry**

-Although the KFP backend supports pipeline versioning, this feature has not been yet enable through the **KFP** CLI.
-As a temporary workaround, in the **Cloud Build** configuration a value of the `TAG_NAME` variable is appended to the name of the pipeline.

-The **Cloud Build** workflow configuration uses both standard and custom [Cloud Build builders](https://cloud.google.com/cloud-build/docs/cloud-builders).
-The custom builder encapsulates **KFP CLI**.